 Source: Research data.

-The analysis of drill rotation data (RPM) confirmed an idea, widely spread in the medium, that in materials with lower mechanical strength, more rotation and less feed should be used.
-In more resistant (competent) materials, the correct thing would be to decrease the rotation and increase the weight on the drill, in order to obtain higher penetration rates (ROP) with less energy expenditure.
+The analysis of drill rotation data (RPM) confirmed the idea, widely spread in the medium, that in materials with lower mechanical strength, more rotation and less feed should be used.
+In more resistant (competent) materials, the correct thing would be to decrease the rotation and increase the weight of the drill, to obtain higher penetration rates (ROP) with less energy expenditure.

-There is a slight difference in the rotation values when performing manual and automatic drilling, both when drilling in waste rocks and in ores.
+There is a slight difference in the rotation values when performing manual and automatic drilling, both when drilling in waste rock and in ore.
 Table 6 presents the rotation values obtained during the drilling process and shows a gain of 2.4% when used in automatic mode.

 Table 6 – Drill Rotation (RPM) Automatic Drilling versus Manual Drilling.